SamX23/amazon-clone/README.md

 - Express for backend
 - Cors

-This project is still in progress, so I hope this could finish soon.
+This project is still in progress, I haven't deployed the payment and order page, hope to finish it soon.

 ## Screenshot